-The Nemesis Hypothesis
+The Nemesis Theory

 Proponents of the Nemesis theory say it has happened before.
 In fact, every twenty-six million years the Earth has a little problem.
-Some horrible and mysterious catastrophe brings about a mass extinction, destroying a large percentage of life on the planet and altering the balance of nature.
+Some horrible and mysterious catastrophe brings about mass extinction, destroying a large percentage of life on the planet and altering the balance of nature.

 It happened with the dinosaurs sixty-five million years ago.
 It’s happened since.
 In fact, it happens reliably, about every twenty-six million years.
 The question is not if the Earth will see another cataclysmic extinction, but when.

 Every twenty-six million years the orbit of Nemesis brings it through the Oort cloud, a mass of comets and debris out on the far reaches of space.
-Nemesis disrupts the comets, sending them hurtling toward the inner planets on a rain of destruction that can last decades.
+Nemesis disrupts the comets, sending them hurtling toward the inner planets in a rain of destruction that can last decades.
 Comets smash into Earth and cause these mass extinctions at a regular and predictable rate.

-The concept of Nemesis is chilling to say the least, the stuff of nightmares.
-So what are the chances that Nemesis really exists, and if Nemesis does come calling is there anything we can we do about it?
+The concept of Nemesis is chilling, to say the least, the stuff of nightmares.
+So what are the chances that Nemesis really exists, and if Nemesis does come calling is there anything we can do about it?

-Where is Nemesis?
+Where Is Nemesis?